 For Brazil, being a commodity exporter is suddenly an advantage rather than a drag.
 The same feature that once made it look old-fashioned now sets it apart from the tech-heavy markets BlackRock is trimming.

 The caveat is that a house view is not a guarantee, and the call runs only six to twelve months.
-Brazil still faces its own tests, from an October election to a stubborn fiscal deficit.
+Brazil still faces its own tests, including a presidential election scheduled for October 2026 and a stubborn fiscal deficit.

 Even so, the signal from the largest player in the industry is clear enough.
 When BlackRock says the label “emerging markets” hides more than it reveals, the country-by-country story is where the money will increasingly be made.